 Students that live in many environments will be able to nurture a garden in their home.
-Gardens are not limited to homes with large backyards, as long as there is access to sunlight, plants can thrive in other creative spaces as well such as a balcony, patio, fire escape, hanging from the wall or near any window.
+Gardens are not limited to homes with large backyards, as long as there is access to sunlight, plants can thrive in other creative spaces as well such as a balcony, patio, hanging from the wall or near any window.

 2. Master the art of cooking from home